FahadMajed/checkoutcom_api_dart/README.md

 The methods available in the Checkout class are:

+- `createCustomer(customer)`: Create a new customer.
 - `getCustomerDetails(id)`: Get details for a specific customer by ID.
 - `requestToken(tokenRequest)`: Request a new token.
 - `createInstrument(instrumentRequest)`: Create a new instrument.
 - `getInstrumentDetails(instrumentId)`: Get details for a specific instrument by ID.
+- `updateInstrument(instrument, instrumentRequest)`: Update an existing instrument with a new request.
+- `deleteInstrument(id)`: Delete an existing instrument by ID.
+- `getDefaultInstrument(instruments)`: Get the default instrument from a list of instruments.
 - `requestTokenPayment(paymentRequest, card, paymentMethod)`: Request a new payment with a card or payment method token.
 - `requestIdPayment(paymentRequest)`: Request a new payment with a previously created card or payment method ID.
+- `getPaymentDetails(id)`: Get details for a specific payment by ID.

 For more detailed usage examples, see the examples directory in this repository.